Do Go On - 125 - The Legend of Bigfoot

 That's how good I am.

-How convinced myself I was surprised?
+I convinced myself, I was surprised.

 And so he still maintains that the film is legit.

-Around 50 years after the film was shot, he was interviewed
+Around 50 years after the film was shot,

-for the creature saying that Bigfoot has ruined his life.
-He sort of got pushed out of getting
+saying that Bigfoot has ruined his life.

-royalties from the film which apparently just made a lot of money.
-It collects royalties which is
+which apparently just made a lot of money.

 Yeah, you shouldn't give this guy any money.

-Like, either way, no matter what people thought they were,
+Like either way, no matter what people thought they either thought he was a space cadet for believing in Bigfoot,

-in Bigfoot or he was a liar.
+or he was a liar.

 You know, like most people,